+It’s free!
 Paying everyone’s bills at Safeway was one good deed Bobby Wagner couldn’t keep quiet

 RENTON — One of the most vital on-field jobs for Seahawks middle linebacker Bobby Wagner is to call and set the defense before every play.
 Often, that requires a spur-of-the-moment decision to change things up based on what he sees out of the offense, something that he obviously does well, given the success of the Seattle defense since he arrived in 2012.

-Tuesday, Wagner put that ability to call an audible to use in a different capacity — deciding on the fly to pay the bills for customers at the Admiral Safeway in West Seattle.
+Tuesday, Wagner put that ability to call an audible to use in a different capacity — deciding on the fly to pay the grocery bills for customers at the Admiral Safeway in West Seattle.

 Wagner was there to help box up Thanksgiving meals for some of the nine tiny house homeless villages run by the Low Income Housing Institute, an organization he has been working with since last summer.

-As he did, Wagner saw an increasingly full house of shoppers buying their own food and supplies for Thanksgiving and had a sudden change of thought.
+As he did, Wagner saw an increasingly full house of shoppers buying own food and supplies for Thanksgiving and had a sudden change of thought.

 “It was spur of the moment,’’ said La Shanda Hurst, a community engagement coordinator with Microsoft who is part of the team helping Wagner with some of his philanthropic efforts.
 “He was like ‘I’m doing this for these people in this one community, why don’t I do something for the people living in this community right now and make their holiday a little brighter?’’’